 See our meeting page for more info.
 And as done in the past, some of us will meet at about 7:45 for breakfast at the Metro Diner, just down the road from the Community Center.
 Why not stop in with us for a coffee & danish before the meeting?!

-We are conducting bi-weekly TeamSpeak "Chat with the Designers" sessions every other Tuesday night at 8 PM Eastern (0000z Wed).
+The monthly TeamSpeak "Chat with the Designers" sessions will soon start up again on Tuesday nights again at 8 PM Eastern (0000z Wed).
 You can join us live or catch up with previous sessions at any time with the podcasts that we post.
 Our TeamSpeak Session Home Page has instructions as well as links to the "whiteboard material" and podcasts of our previous topics and discussions!

 We have collected some great sources of information and posted them in a web page called "NJQRP Resources", check it out at http://www.njqrp.org/resources/index.php.

-Check out the results from our QRP contests sponsored in past years:
+Check out the latest results from our popular and long-running QRP contest:

 2007: Fall and Spring